nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 Some examples include:

-- The same IP assigned to multple interfaces.
-Where possible, a single IPAddress is now assigned leaving duplicate objects across other Namespaces to be potentially no longer necessary.
+- The same `IPAddress` assigned to multple `Interfaces/VMInterfaces`.
+Where possible, a single `IPAddress` is now assigned leaving duplicate objects across other Namespaces to be potentially no longer necessary.
-- VRFs that were used strictly for custom uniqueness boundaries with `enforce_unique` set to `True` may not necessarily be needed.
+- `VRFs` that were used strictly for custom uniqueness boundaries with `enforce_unique` set to `True` may not necessarily be needed.

 ### Cleanup your config